mozman/libezdxf/docs/notes.md

 entities per DXF document and this is already a huge DXF drawing, which are not very usable in CAD applications.

-### EntityDB
+### ObjectTable

-The entity database is the main storage of the DXF entities.
-The DB owns the entities from the point the entity was added and will never transfer this ownership until the destruction of the entity database which also destroys the entity.
+The `ObjectTable` is the main storage of the DXF objects.
+The OT owns the entities from the point the entity was added and will never transfer this ownership until the destruction of the object table which also destroys the entity.

-The database has to manage reserved handles to entities which will not represented as a real DXF entity: Table Head, SEQEND, ENDBLK, (VERTEX?)
+The OT has to manage reserved handles to entities which will not represented as a real DXF entity: Table Head, SEQEND, ENDBLK, (VERTEX?)

 #### LookupTable Structure

-Like in the Python version of ezdxf, the handle as hash key into a lookup table seems to be the right choice.
+Like in the Python version of ezdxf, the handle as hash key into the object table seems to be the right choice.

-By expecting less than 100.000 entities per DXF document, a `vector` based implementation of the lookup table seems to be reasonable (array of buckets).
+By expecting less than 100.000 entities per DXF document, a `vector` based implementation of the object table seems to be reasonable (array of buckets).

-The Lookup table uses a fixed size of a power of 2 for the bucket array, therefore hashing is a fast "and" operation.
+The object table uses a fixed size of a power of 2 for the bucket array, therefore hashing is a fast "and" operation.
 Each hash references a bucket as vector of acdb::Object entries.